ARKMD/Le-Classy-Classes/README.md

 .get_class() #This method is automatically called through all other methods, but you can call it yourself directly if you want to freely become classier.

 That is all!

+P.S., one note: you may notice that the beginning has imported libraries.
+Well, this originally had a main game loop that required those (at least os--I have no clue why I imported math).
+It seems that when I removed it to make it more easily customizable for this repository, I kept those imports.
+My bad xd.